jwds1978/jwds1978.github.io/_posts/2017-02-16-accessibility-at-the-elgin-street-mission.md

 title: "Accessibility at The Elgin Street Mission"
 ---

-This morning, aroundabout 0730, I experienced discrimination and ignorance like no other.
+This morning, aroundabout 0730, I experienced discrimination, ignorance, and utter stupidity&hellip;

 I walk with a cane, take countless various medications daily for pain management, psych, etc., and have an orthosis that spans near the entire length of my left leg.
 Given that, I have a hard time getting up-and-down and on-and-off of the toilet.
 I have some difficulty in bending my left leg and putting weight on it.
 That knee is extremely unstable&hellip; Hence, my need for the orthosis and possible surgery down the road.
 If I'm somewhere without accessible facilities, I don't make an issue and do the best that I can with what they have.
 However, if somewhere does have clearly accessible washroom facilities, I fully expect to be able to use it, without a problem.